maxant/kafka-data-consistency/mf/README.md

   - quarkus.http.cors.access-control-allow-credentials
 - components diff for warning user after changing to a different product release
 - additional info - to hang stuff external to the contract onto components
-- add a structure rule to components, to ensure there is always a bottle or container in a milk product
 - error handling - https://github.com/cloudstark/quarkus-zalando-problem-extension
 - https://quarkus.io/guides/rest-data-panache
-- make sales ui sexier
 - use noArgs for jpa => in pom, but hot deploy doesnt work with mods to entity class
 - quarkus extension for lib in order to avoid reflection when loading @Secure - a) it wasnt working and b) this is a killer: Local Quarkus extension dependency ch.maxant.kdc.mf:library will not be hot-reloadable